HamnYce/h-blog/src/pages/blogs/reflection_week/github_reflections/geotag_tweet_visualisation.md

 always make your code readable, you never know when you'll need to read it.

+for now this will wrap up the adventures of this repo.
+On to the next and hopefully one day i can come back to revisit this and make it something much more.
+I believe in this project but atm there are more fish to hunt.

 ## API Usage

 i ended up using geopy to decode the location data. midway through the forloop i realised that its gonna take a while.